-Patrice James has spent her career tackling the inequities of the criminal justice system.
-Most recently she was a founding attorney of Still She Rises, Tulsa, where she provided holistic legal representation primarily to low-income women of color, engaged in community building, and advocated for shifting the narrative of women involved in the criminal justice system “from broken women to broken systems” as the Director of External Relations.
-While in Tulsa, Patrice immersed herself in the needs of north Tulsa by volunteering with various organizations and serving on several boards, including the Met Cares Foundation and the Greater Tulsa African American Affairs Commission.
+Patrice James has spent her career tackling the inequities within the criminal legal system and more recently the child welfare system.
+Currently, she is the director of Community Justice at the Shriver Center on Poverty Law where she leads a team of advocates that focus on systemic reform of the criminal legal and child welfare systems.
+Prior to that she was a founding attorney of Still She Rises, Tulsa, where she provided holistic legal representation primarily to low-income women of color, engaged in community building, and advocated for shifting the narrative of women involved in the criminal justice system “from broken women to broken systems” as the Director of External Relations.
 Prior to Tulsa, Patrice was a public defender at the Bronx Defenders for five years, where she provided zealous criminal defense representation to people living in the Bronx.
-Understanding the value of community, Patrice lead the office’s mentoring program for incoming attorneys and provided “Know Your Rights” trainings for students at local middle and high schools.
+Patrice is also the co-founder and board member of the Black Public Defender Association.

 For Black lives to matter, Black families must matter.
 Black mothers must matter.